-Wherever you’re jetting off to, you may be required to show proof of a negative test at various stages of your trip.
+Wherever you’re jetting off to, you may be required to show proof of a negative COVID-19 test at various stages of your trip.
+To ensure your holiday goes as smoothly as possible, you’ll need to arrange and pay for tests in advance.

 What’s the difference between a PCR test and lateral flow test?